eddiegulay/EchoSocket/README.md

 # EchoSocket

-Welcome to EchoSocket, a project that facilitates two-way communication between a server and multiple clients.
-This project provides a basic framework for building applications that involve networking and communication.
+This is EchoSocket, a project that facilitates two-way communication between a server and multiple clients.
+All in the look for faster realtime server-client communication.

 <!-- project image -->
 <p align="center">